tianlinxu312/dgcit/README.md

 <img src="./figs/table.png" width="750" alt="tp">
 The variable importance measures of the elastic net(EN) and random forest(RF) models, versus the p-values of the GCIT and DGCIT tests for the anti-cancer drug example.

-## Dependencies
-python 3.6 and TensorFlow version 2.x

-## Data
-CCLE data used in the paper is downloaded from here: https://github.com/alexisbellot/GCIT/tree/master/CCLE%20Experiments